-Malachi, the final book of the Old Testament, helps to set the stage for the promised message of the Messiah and citing the city of Bethlehem as the birthplace of a ruler greater than King David.
-His advent. roughly 400 years from this time, is predicted in chapter 3.
+Malachi, this final book of the Old Testament, helps to set the stage for the promised message of the Messiah and citing the city of Bethlehem as the birthplace of a ruler greater than King David.
+His advent is predicted in chapter 3:1.

 Malachi wanted the people to take and practice their faith more seriously.
 In chapter 3 verse 10, it’s written, “Bring all your tithes into the storehouse that there may be food in my house.
 Test me in this, says the Lord Almighty and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.”
 (Jn.
 14:2)